-It was a fitting way to celebrate the end of two years of study for all and for some, seven years as a student at Southam College.
-We hope you look back on these days as a student at Southam College with sentimentality in years to come.
+Last night our Year 13 students enjoyed a stylish celebration at Hellidon Lakes Hotel.
+It was extremely well organised by our Head Students Ten, Joe and the prom committee, well done for all of your hard work.
+It was a wonderful evening and a fitting way to celebrate the end of seven years as a student at Southam College.
+We hope you look back on these days with sentimentality in years to come.

-We look forward to celebrating with you on A level results day, Thursday 16th August.
+We look forward to celebrating with you again on A Level results day, Thursday 18th August.
 All the best for the future.

 The Year 12 focus for Diversity Week is intersectionality.
 Following your tutor activity, some of you were really interested to find out more and James has put together this great fact file from his research.

 In addition to this, here is an interesting article about how intersectionality can influence people’s experiences – in this case, the decision to ‘come out’.